tarantool/doc/sphinx/book/box/box_index.rst

 .. _box_index-rtree:

 =============================================================================
-             Package `box.index` with index type = RTREE for spatial searches
+         Submodule `box.index` with index type = RTREE for spatial searches
 =============================================================================

-The :ref:`box.index <box_index>` package may be used for spatial searches if the index type is RTREE.
+The :ref:`box.index <box_index>` submodule may be used for spatial searches if the index type is RTREE.
 There are operations for searching *rectangles* (geometric objects with 4 corners and 4 sides) and *boxes* (geometric objects with more than 4 corners and more than 4 sides, sometimes called hyperrectangles).
 This manual